Hear unique stories. Get a fresh perspective.

-Fresh perspectives can throw light on how you think about your career, networking, and the security challenges you face.
+These unique stories provide fresh perspectives on how to think about your career, networking, and the security challenges you face.

 From hacking Sims 2 to a career in cybersecurity

-As Sr. Manager of Global Cyber Defense at Marsh McLennan, Lauren Proehl has a lot on her plate.
-In this episode, Lauren discusses the early challenges she faced that led her to cybersecurity, imposter syndrome, how great people (mentors, managers) are key, and how advancing your security career doesn’t have to mean going into management.
-She also shares how being relentlessly curious, challenging assumptions, and trusting her smart teams got her where she is today.
-What about burnout?
-She’s been there too and came out the other side, saying, “Let your soul catch up to your body.”
+In this episode, Lauren Proehl, Senior Manager of Global Cyber Defense at Marsh McLennan, discusses the early challenges she faced that led her to cybersecurity, imposter syndrome, how great people are key, and how advancing your security career doesn’t have to mean going into management.

 Watch episode